Facebook pixel Mediation Training For Attorneys: How to Master Mediation Skip to main content

 Prerequisite: Mediating the Litigated Case 5-day training

-(Must have completed the five-day MLC course to enroll in MLC 2.0)
+(Must have completed the five-day MLC course or have mediated 50 or more cases to enroll in MLC 2.0)

 Learn More about Mediating the Litigated Case